Durga: In Sikhism

-Durga is exalted as the divine in Dasam Granth, a sacred text of Sikhism that is traditionally attributed to Guru Gobind Singh.
+Durga is exalted as a creation of the divine in Dasam Granth, a sacred text of Sikhism that is traditionally attributed to Guru Gobind Singh.

 According to Eleanor Nesbitt, this view has been challenged by Sikhs who consider Sikhism to be monotheistic, who hold that a feminine form of the Supreme and a reverence for the Goddess is "unmistakably of Hindu character".

 Outside the Indian subcontinent

 Archeological site excavations in Indonesia, particularly on the island of Java, have yielded numerous statues of Durga.
-These have been dated to be from 6th century onwards.
+These have been dated to be from the 6th century onwards.
 Of the numerous early to mid medieval era Hindu deity stone statues uncovered on Indonesian islands, at least 135 statues are of Durga.
 In parts of Java, she is known as Loro Jonggrang (literally, "slender maiden").

 In Cambodia, during its era of Hindu kings, Durga was popular and numerous sculptures of her have been found.
 However, most differ from the Indian representation in one detail.
 The Cambodian Durga iconography shows her standing on top of the cut buffalo demon head.

 Durga statues have been discovered at stone temples and archaeological sites in Vietnam, likely related to Champa or Cham dynasty era.